geekp2p/solo-node/README.md

    > cannot reach Bitbucket, manually clone the repo and copy its contents into
    > `ckpool/src/`, ensuring the `autogen.sh` file exists before continuing.

-2. **Optional: customize credentials and payout addresses.** Copy `.env.example` to `.env` (the repo intentionally keeps its own `.env` ignored so host-specific paths and secrets do not leak into Git) and edit any values you would like to override.
-Unset variables fall back to the defaults baked into `docker-compose.yml`.
+2. **Optional: customize credentials and payout addresses.** If you need to override the defaults, copy `.env.example` to `.env` and edit the values you would like to change.
+The repository keeps `.env` in `.gitignore` so your host-specific paths and secrets stay local.
+If you skip this step the stack simply uses the defaults baked into `docker-compose.yml`.

 3. **Bring up the stack.**